 Have you ever really wanted to go to a show but you live halfway across the world?
 Chances are if you're reading this, you probably have had that feeling.
 Most of us have to decide if we can afford guacamole on our burritos, but flying internationally?
 That's not gonna happen.
 Thankfully, VR is here to help!

 Artists have been utilizing 360 degree cameras, and recording or live-streaming, their sets.
 Now we can get the full concert experience from the comfort of our own home, and save enough money for guacamole on every burrito we get this year.

 EDM superstars like Armin Van Buuren, deadmau5, and Hardwell, have all utilized VR.
 Armin worked with a company called YouVisit, and together they brought his Tomorrowworld set to life!
 Dutch superstar Hardwell, took things a step further and live-streamed his Miami Music Week set in full 360 degrees using virtual reality cameras.
 This is about the closest you can get to going to a concert without leaving the house.
 It's one thing to watch YouTube videos of your favorite artist’s set, but to be able to be in the crowd and look around at the stage, and see other people, is another level of immersion.

 The Future of EDM and VR

-We definitely see this trend continuing and we predict more and more artists will be entering the virtual world.
-As the cost of VR devices continues to decrease, more of the population will own them, and more artists and festivals will see the incentive in making 360 degree videos or live-streams!
+We can absolutely expect to see this trend continue, and we predict more and more artists will be entering the virtual world.
+As the cost of VR devices continues to decrease, more of the population will own them, and more artists and festivals will see the incentive in making 360 degree videos or live-streams.